📬 The toolkit for tenants enforcing Awaab’s Law

 For when your landlord has sent you the written summary of their findings.
 Includes Option A (accept and request timeline confirmation) and Option B (dispute and request reconsideration).

-Pre-Action Protocol Letter for Civil Claim
+Pre-Action Protocol Letter Before Claim

 The formal first step before a civil claim.
 Triggers the 20-working-day landlord response under the Pre-Action Protocol for Housing Conditions Claims.
 Take legal advice before sending.

-Complaint to the Housing Ombudsman
+Housing Ombudsman Complaint

 For when you have exhausted your landlord’s internal complaints process and need to escalate to the independent Ombudsman.

-Subject Access Request to Landlord
+Subject Access Request (Article 15 UK GDPR)

 Under Article 15 UK GDPR, requires your landlord to give you every record they hold about you, the tenancy, and the hazard — repair logs, contractor reports, internal correspondence, call recordings.
 Often the most powerful single letter in the pack.